cristianoc/arc-challenge/symarc/experiments/README.md

    Use the same core revision for both arms of a comparison.
 For experimental runs, record the command, seed, dataset, caps/depth, source revision/hash, outcome, and runtime in the protocol or a run manifest.
 Match compute budgets and report approximation limits.
-Keep timing runs serial.
+Use the standard 12 workers for both arms and keep timing runs serial; do not maintain a second single-worker timing series unless worker scaling is the experimental question.
 3. After each meaningful batch, update the ledger's compact result.
 Keep the decisive numbers, configuration, and conclusion there—not only a link to disposable logs.
 Do not log every seed or repeat as a separate experiment.